koajs/koa/docs/koa-vs-express.md

 ### Koa routing (third party libraries support)

-  Since Express comes with its own routing, but Koa does not have any in-built routing, but there are third party libraries available koa-router and koa-route for routing.
+  Since Express comes with its own routing, but Koa does not have any in-built routing, there are third party libraries available such as koa-router and koa-route.
-  Similarly just like we have helmet for security in Express, for Koa we have koa-helmet available and the list goes on for Koa third party available libraries.
+  Similarly, just like we have helmet for security in Express, for Koa we have koa-helmet available and the list goes on for Koa available third party libraries.